-Before the arrival of formal education along with the introduction and spread of Christianity (see p.
-2 of Religion and Spirituality), regional inhabitants informally transmitted values, skills, beliefs, and historical knowledge to younger generations.
-In the 10th century, King Tomislav (see p.
-3 of History and Myth) encouraged Bible and other religious lessons to deepen his people's ties to the Catholic faith.
-Nevertheless, formal education was slow to develop in subsequent centuries.
+Before the arrival of formal education along with the introduction and spread of Christianity (see Religion and Spirituality). regional inhabitants informally transmitted values, skills, beliefs. and historical knowledge to vounger generations.
+In the 10th century.
+King Tomislay (see History and Myth) encouraged Bible and other religious lessons to deepen his people's ties to the Catholic faith.
+Nevertheless, formal education was slow to develop subsequent in centuries.

-In 1396, the Dominicans (a Catholic religious order) opened the Universitas ladertina, known today as the University of Zadar.
-Focused training clergymen, on the institution offered courses in philosophy and theology.
-During the 17th-18th centuries, the Jesuits (another Catholic order) established networks of academic institutions called "gymnasiums."
+In 1396, the Dominicans (a religious Catholic order) opened the Universitas ladertina. known today as the University of Zadar, Focused training clergymen, the institution offered courses in philosophy and theology.
+During the 17th-18th centuries. the Jesuits (another Catholic order) established networks of academic institutions called "gymnasiums."
 The first gymnasium opened in 1607 in Zagreb, with 260 students across 6 levels, and still exists today.

-Under Austrian rule in the 18th century (see p.
-4-5 of History and Myth), new schools and universities opened, greatly expanding educational opportunities.
+Under Austrian rule in the 18th century (see History and Myth), new schools and universities opened, greatly expanding educational opportunities.
 In 1774, Habsburg Empress Maria Theresa reformed the education system, opening schools in each parish district and making education compulsory for children aged 7-12.